tom171296/BlogNet/_drafts/2021-05-12-BuildingAnIntegrationPlatformBasedOnAnOpenStandard.md

 Each environment that should participate in the network needs to run at least two of these routers (for HA capabilities).
 So lets say we want to build the platform for AWS and Azure, then it would look like this.

+![PlatformBase](../assets/images/2021/IntegrationPlatform/PlatformBase.png)

 Four routers will form the base of our platform.
 A router has a few modes where it can run in.
 The routers we deploy for the base of the platform are in **interior mode**.
 This mode allows a router to be part of the interior network of the platform.
 Interior routers establish connections with each other and automatically compute the lowest cost paths across the network.
 You can have up to 128 interior routers in the router network.
 Applications that want to connect to the interior network do this via a seperate router.
 This router is deployed in **edge mode** and can connect to one or more interior routers.
 An edge router does not participate in the routing protocol of the network and is purely required from message production and consumption.

-![PlatformBase](../assets/images/2021/IntegrationPlatform/PlatformBase.png)

 When a connection is established between routers, message traffic flows in both directions across that connection.
 Each connection has a client side (a connector) and a server side (a listener) for the purposes of connection establishment.
+Connection can be secured using SSL/TLS mutual connection.
+Beside SSL/TLS authentication it is also possible to enable SASL authentication and authorization based on users.

 The QPID-dispatch routers support two types of routing messages.
 Each type of routing comes with properties that differ from the other type.
 The two different types of routing are message routing and linked routing.